kristian-lange-tw/JATOS_docs/docs/Serving_the_Internet/JATOS-on-DigitalOcean.md

    The _User Data_ should look similar to this screenshot here

-1. You could also add an SSH key under _Add your SSH keys_.
-If you don't know what this is, just ignore it - you will still be able to access the server.
+1. You could also add an SSH key under _Authentication_ / _SSH keys_.
+If you don't know what this is, set a _Password_.
+Keep the password somewhere safe.
+You will need it if you ever want to log into your server's terminal.

+1. [Optional] Add backups

 1. Finally click the _Create_ button

-1. Try out your JATOS: Now the server is being created which can take a couple seconds.
-You should get an **email** from DigitalOcean with your _server's (aka Droplet) name_, _IP address_, _username_ and _password_.
-Copy the IP into your browser's address bar and if everything went well, you will see a JATOS login screen.
+1. Try out your JATOS: Now the server is being created which can take a couple seconds (or minutes).
+Copy the server's (aka Droplet) IP address into your browser's address bar and if everything went well, you will see a JATOS login screen.

 1. Log into JATOS with ‘admin’ and password ‘admin’